 Global warming may cause a rise in sea level, changes in precipitation patterns, the death of forests, the extinction of animals and plants, and problems in agriculture.
 It could result in the displacement of thousands or even millions of people.

-SELF CHECKINTERACTION LIVING ORGANISMSA.
+SELF CHECKInteractions of living organismsA.
 Key Terms

 Ecology Biotic

 Abiotic Herbivores

 Consumer Omnivores

 Carnivores Decomposers